software-mansion/setup-ci/readme.md

   </tr>
   <tr>
     <td style="vertical-align: middle;">--skip-git-check</td>
-    <td style="vertical-align: middle;">By default, the script will prompt the user if there are uncommited changes in working repository.
+    <td style="vertical-align: middle;">By default, the script will prompt the user if there are uncommitted changes in working repository.
 Use this flag to proceed without asking.</td>
   </tr>
 </table>